hoodiecrow/ConsTcl/README.md

 }
 ```

+**parse-unquoted-expression**

-`parse-unquoted-expression` parses input, producing an expression and returning it wrapped in `unquote`, or
+`parse-unquoted-expression` parses input, producing an expression and returning
-in `unquote-splicing` if an @-sign is present in the input stream.
+it wrapped in `unquote`, or in `unquote-splicing` if an @-sign is present in
+the input stream.

 <table border=1><thead><tr><th colspan=2 align="left">parse-unquoted-expression (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>an expression wrapped in the unquote/-splicing symbol</td></tr></table>